sez11a/liferay-docs-commerce/user/articles/100-storefront/00-setting-up-a-storefront-intro.markdown

 1. [Create a page](/discover/portal/-/knowledge_base/7-1/creating-pages).

-2. Go to *Add Menu* &rarr; *Widgets* &rarr; *Commerce* and add a *Compare Products* widget to the page.
+2. Go to *Add Menu* &rarr; *Widgets* &rarr; *Commerce* and add a *Product Comparison Table* widget to the page.

 3. Go to your
     [product page](/web/commerce/documentation/-/knowledge_base/1-0/displaying-product-pages)
-    and add a *Compare Products Mini* widget to the page.
+    and add a *Product Comparison Bar* widget to the page.

-When a user clicks on the *Compare* box in the *Product Detail* widget, the product is saved to compare and displayed in the *Compare Products Mini* widget.
+When a user clicks on the *Compare* box in the *Product Details* widget, the product is saved for comparison and displayed in the *Product Comparison Bar*.
-When a users clicks on the *Compare* button in the mini widget, the page with the *Compare Products* widget appears, showing all products that have been selected for comparison.
+When a users clicks on the *Compare* button on the bar, the page with the *Product Comparison Table* appears, showing all products that have been selected for comparison.